About

 • Heather Boushey, White House Council of Economic Advisors

-• Kate Gordon, University of California, Berkeley (former Senior Advisor, US Department of Energy)
+• Kate Gordon, California Forward (former Senior Advisor, US Department of Energy)

 • David Foster, Energy Futures Initiatives (formerly US Department of Energy, BlueGreen Alliance, and US Steel Workers)